Pulled Chicken. It’s summer and that means one thing in terms of dinner.

 Get a rotisserie chicken from your local supermarket.
 Try and get a classic one (forget the crazy herbs or extra spices… you’re going to make it full of flavor yourself).
 Hide the box – know one ever has to know you didn’t make the chicken.

 Second – get the sauce going!

 The sauce will take you about 20 minutes total to make and it’s mostly hands off.
 First you’ll make the spice mix and then you’ll add the liquid and reduce by half.
-While that’s going, finish cooking your chicken and letting it cool, and prep your burger buns.
+Second, finish cooking your chicken and letting it cool, and prep your burger buns.

 Third – the sides!

-If you’re already grilling or roasting, corn is a great addition to this dinner.
+If you’re already grilling or roasting for this pulled chicken sandwich, corn is a great addition to this dinner.
 Butter it, grill it and top with leftover BBQ sauce.